 In addition to the diversity of product offerings, vending offers a great deal of job flexibility.
 A vending franchise or business opportunity can be tailored to an entrepreneur's lifestyle, enabling a more ideal work-life balance.
 For some, it will mean having more time for family.
 For others, it means freeing up time to become involved in volunteer work or other pursuits.

-If you are apprehensive about giving up your full-time job to embark on an entrepreneurial venture, vending gives you the opportunity to do just that.
+Vending can also help those who want to own a business, but are apprehensive about giving up a full-time job to embark on an entrepreneurial venture.
 You can start small, on a part-time basis, while retaining your full-time employment by investing in one or a few machines at first, placing them in nearby outlets, and then maintaining them in the evenings and on weekends.

 Before you invest, research the vending industry.
 Visit sources like SmallBizBooks.com for detailed guides to starting a vending business.
 Read media such as Vending Times, the main magazine for the industry.
 Check out the possibility of meeting existing vending business owners in non-competing locations.
 It always pays to talk to someone who's already doing it.

 Prepare a simple business plan suited to the scale on which you are starting, setting out your goals as your business develops.
 Map out the total cost of your investment, the working capital required, cash flow forecasts, your market position, and your strategy for growing your business by adding new locations in the future, if applicable.

 Scout locations before you buy.
 Think about where you’ll find people who’ll want your goods, then visit the site at different times over several weeks to get a feel for traffic flow and customer demographics.

 Don’t forget to factor in location costs into your initial investment estimate.
 Some locations will allow your machines on-site without charge because of the convenience to their employees, but many hosts will require rent or a small percentage of your sales as compensation.